Secure attachment

-Secure attachment is classified by children who show some distress when their caregiver leaves but are able to compose themselves quickly when the caregiver returns.
-Children with secure attachment feel protected by their caregivers, and they know that they can depend on them to return.
 John Bowlby and Mary Ainsworth developed a theory known as attachment theory after inadvertently studying children who were patients in a hospital at which they were working.
+John Bowlby aimed to understand the deep distress infants experience when separated from their parents.
+He noticed that these infants would make great efforts—such as crying, clinging, and searching—to avoid being separated or to get close to a parent who was missing.
 Attachment theory explains how the parent-child relationship emerges and provides influence on subsequent behaviors and relationships.
 Stemming from this theory, there are four main types of attachment: secure attachment, ambivalent attachment, avoidant attachment and disorganized attachment.